SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

               )
         )
     )
-    NEAR/15 ("anti-poverty" OR "out of poverty" OR "pro poor" OR "poverty") )
+    NEAR/15 ("anti-poverty" OR "antipoverty" OR "out of poverty" OR "pro poor" OR "poverty") )
   AND
       ("least developed countr*" OR "least developed nation$"